sentubiswas013/Javascript/code/question-02.md

 ## Miscellaneous/Conceptual Questions
 ---
+### 7\. **How does JavaScript work with Webpack, Babel, and other bundlers?**

+* **Webpack** is a module bundler that takes your JavaScript files, along with CSS, images, and other assets, and bundles them into a set of optimized files that can be loaded by the browser.
+It allows you to use modern JavaScript features (like ES6 modules) and compile them down to code that works in all browsers.
+* **Babel** is a JavaScript compiler that converts modern JavaScript (like ES6 or JSX) into backward-compatible versions of JavaScript.
+It works as a transpiler, allowing you to use the latest JavaScript syntax today without worrying about browser support.
+* **Other Bundlers**: Other bundlers like **Parcel** or **Rollup** work similarly to Webpack but with different setups and trade-offs.
+Rollup, for example, is known for optimizing libraries, while Parcel requires zero configuration to get started.

+Together, **Webpack** and **Babel** (often integrated with other tools) allow developers to write modern JavaScript and have it work in older browsers without needing to manually handle the complexities of compatibility and performance optimizations.

 ### 5\. **Explain the concept of "strict mode" in JavaScript.**

 **Strict mode** is a way to opt into a stricter version of JavaScript that helps to catch common coding mistakes and improve performance.
 It restricts certain actions and throws more exceptions.
 It is enabled by adding `"use strict";` at the beginning of a script or function.